mar10/pyftpsync/README.txt

 Project home: http://pyftpsync.googlecode.com/

+Requires Python 2.6+ or 3

 Known limitations
 -----------------
-  - The current status is pre-alpha and barely tested.
+  - The current status is alpha and barely tested.
   - The FTP server must support the MLST command.